 College of Liberal Arts & Social Sciences > Academics > African and Black Diaspora Studies > Undergraduate > African and Black Diaspora Studies (BA) > Major Requirements

 These courses build upon the general foundation of knowledge provided by the core courses.
 They serve to reinforce and extend student knowledge about a particular area of study relating to Africa and/or the Black Diaspora as well as the Department's core sites of inquiry (culture, gender, history, power, and race).

 To ensure that students are exposed to a variety of methodological approaches, students will endeavor to take courses in the social and behavioral sciences (i.e. Anthropology, Geography, History, International Studies, Psychology, Political Science, and Sociology), humanities (i.e. Art and Architectural History, Literature, Music, Philosophy, Religious Studies, and Theatre), and interdisciplinary studies (i.e. American studies, Critical Ethnic Studies, Latin American & Latino studies, Women's and Gender studies, LGBT studies, etc.).

-Students in the Department of African and Black Diaspora Studies will take four ABD courses as major field electives (16-quarter credit hours).
+Majors in the Department of African and Black Diaspora Studies will take four ABD courses as major field electives (16-quarter credit hours).
 These courses can be at the 200-level or 300-level.
-We urge students to consider courses at the 300-level to fulfill this requirement.
+The Department urges students to consider courses at the 300-level to fulfill this requirement.

 Such courses are designed to provide students with an opportunity to take courses related to their interests in African and Black Diaspora Studies and at the same time extend their academic preparation through coursework in allied fields.
-The selection of electives will be done in consultation with the student’s academic advisor.
+The selection of electives should be done in consultation with the student’s ABD academic advisor.